rajkulhade/Raj_INBT02585_Aug2023/README.md

 In the Air Pollution Analysis project, I focused on studying the levels of Pm2.5 in the air.
 Through data preprocessing and visualization, I gained insights into air quality trends and pollution levels, contributing to environmental awareness.

-### 3. Predictive Analysis and Customer Segmentation
+### 3. Major Predictive Analysis and Customer Segmentation

 **Dataset:** Customer Segmentation Dataset